CIS565-Fall-2016/Project0-CUDA-Getting-Started/README.md

 4. Open the CMake GUI to configure the project:
    * `cmake-gui ..`
    * or: `"C:\Program Files (x86)\cmake\bin\cmake-gui.exe" ..`
+   * Make sure that the "Source" directory is like `.../Project0-CUDA-Getting-Started` and the "Binary" directory is like `.../Project0-CUDA-Getting-Started/build`.
    * Click *Configure*.
 Select your version of Visual Studio, Win64.
      (**NOTE:** you must use Win64, as we don't provide libraries for Win32.)
    * If you see an error like `CUDA_SDK_ROOT_DIR-NOTFOUND`,